Essential Amino Acids

 Uses of Essential Amino Acids and Branched-Chain Amino Acids

 The essential amino acids are critical for the synthesis of muscle.
 Sarcopenia, wasting, and cachexia are the result of essential amino acid deficiency.
 Taking essential amino acids might help a person prevent muscle loss while losing weight and eating a low-calorie diet.
 In mice, chronic essential amino acid supplements increase lifespan by reversing the decline of mitochondria in cardiac and skeletal muscle that occurs with aging.

 Clinically, branched-chain amino acids are used to improve messaging in the brain cells of people with advanced liver disease, mania, anorexia, and tardive dyskinesia (a movement disorder).
 They have also been utilized in reducing muscle wasting among individuals confined to bed or with wasting-cachexia syndrome from diseases, including chronic obstructive pulmonary disease (COPD).

-Side effects of branched-chain amino acid supplements include fatigue and loss of coordination, as well as stomach problems.
+Side effects of branched-chain amino acid supplements include fatigue, loss of coordination, and stomach problems.
 Rarely, these supplements have resulted in high blood pressure and headache.
 The only essential amino acid with known toxicity is methionine, which is transformed into the toxic metabolite homocysteine and can cause atherosclerosis.